 The Contractor shall have provided the Customer with detailed overview of the equipment and any tools necessary for the construction and erection of the Equipment that the Customer is requested to secure.

-The Equipment shall have been completely constructed and erected by the Customer and/or selected third-party contractor, while the Contractor shall provide full supervision to all works related thereto and assist the Customer and the said third party contractor to the extent necessary.
+The Equipment shall have been completely constructed and erected by the Customer and/or the selected Customer’s third-party contractor, while the Contractor shall provide full supervision to all works related thereto and assist the Customer and the said third party contractor to the extent necessary.

 Records of inspections and tests carried out by the Contractor during the performance of this stage of Work shall have been submitted to the Customer.